Archkitten/CS-AP-2/docs/csa/csa_week_3.md

     * ~0.0460
   * Yeah, it's pretty slow.
   * Imagine iterating through each element of the array for each element of the array, and swapping every value along the way.
-  * At least the "- j" prevents us from checking the values that have already been bubbled to the top.
+  * At least the "- j" prevents it from checking the values that have already been bubbled to the top.
 I only noticed that I was missing this after checking my answers, imagine how much slower it would be if I hadn't changed it!
   * Average Speed (without "- j"):
     * ~0.0500

 ```
 // The amount of iterations is equal to the elements in the array, to account for the worst case scenario.
 for (int j = 1; j < intArray.length; j++) {